top of page

 Temple University Student with Major in Recreational Therapy

-Special areas: Leisure Exploration
+s: Leisure Exploration

 Hunter provides individualized in-home and community supports focused on leisure repertoire and productive activity pattern.